-HIAS programs help survivors address the fear, isolation, and depression that can result from forced flight, surviving or witnessing violence, loss or separation from family, and the daily stress of living on the margins of foreign cities or in refugee camps.
+HIAS aims to improve mental health and psychosocial well-being, and reduce suffering among all refugees that we work with.
+HIAS staff implement community-based psychosocial services that build upon existing strengths and resources, empowering communities, groups, families, and individuals to care for themselves and each other.
+The programming helps survivors address the grief, fear, isolation, and distress that can result from forced flight, surviving or witnessing violence, loss or separation from family, and the daily stress of living on the margins of foreign cities or in refugee camps.